leftwm/leftwm/themes/README.md

 # Setup / selection of theme

-To select a theme all that is required is that it’s located at: ~/.config/leftwm/themes/current It is strongly recommended that you to this with a symlink.
+To select a theme all that is required is that it’s located at: ~/.config/leftwm/themes/current It is strongly recommended that you do this with a symlink.
 For example up all your themes in the folder ~/.config/leftwm/themes and switch between them using a symlink

 A command such as this would set basic_polybar to the current theme.